expectedpayoff/expectedpayoff.github.com.old/source/_posts/2013-03-22-bitcoins-intrinsic-value.markdown

 author: Byron Gibson
 ---

-Yesterday I watched an uncharacteristically [cringe-inducing Bloomberg News segment][1] on Bitcoin.
-Bitcoin has been around since 2009, on the radar of the general tech scene since 2011, so by now I expect serious news organizations to be a bit more informed.

-In the host's defense (Sara Eisen), she appears to have done her homework and groks both Bitcoin's technical basics and the fact that the value of anything, including even currencies, is derived from its demand relative to supply, regardless what form that demand takes.

-But her guests were another story.
-Bitcoin has real issues worthy of debate, but none were covered in this round table.
-Following are some choice quotes from the discussion, along with hypothetical responses that would have obviated the question:
+Yesterday I watched a [Bloomberg News segment][1] on Bitcoin, which raised a number of questions about the cryptocurrency.
+All of these have been answered before but the journalists apparently weren't aware of that (except perhaps the host, Sara Eisen, who seems to have done her homework).

+Following are the answers to these questions, as well as some additional, unanswered, questions and issues the segment could have raised but didn't.

 <!-- more -->